 You can also earn extra badges based on various achievements, such as answering 5 questions correctly in a row, or acing a round.
-Click on My Profile to see a list of available achievements and levels.
+Click on My Progress to see a list of available achievements and levels.

 Our search box is smart.
 So smart that it predicts what you’re looking up as you type.
 Try it.
 You’ll see that as you type, we’re making our best guess as to what word you’re looking for.
 If you see your word in one of the first five choices, you can click on it to see the word page, or if your word is number one, we’ll choose it for you.

 We’ll help you out.
 For all the most confusing English words, we’ve provided articles that describe the difference.
 So if you look up affect, you’ll see both a short blurb describing the word as well as a longer discussion of how it differs from effect.